coala/documentation/Help/Getting_In_Touch.rst

 if you live near Hamburg or join us at conferences.)

-Modularity, clean good code as well as a high usability for both users and developers of analyse routines (called bears) stand in the foreground of the development.
+Modularity, clean good code as well as a high usability for both users and developers of analyze routines (called bears) stand in the foreground of the development.
 We will not speed up our development if it needs sacrificing any aspect of quality.